Monto - Eidsvold

 PROFILE FAQ

-Monto - Eidsvold has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Monto - Eidsvold has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely affecting the region.
-Notable initiatives include Mount Perry Waste Facility Solar Upgrade Project, Monto-Mount Perry Road progressive sealing, Queensland Central Renewable Energy Zone (REZ), and Mt Perry Summit Walk.
-The following list details those most relevant:.
+AreaSearch identified 17 projects likely influencing this region.
+Notable ones are Mount Perry Waste Facility Solar Upgrade Project, Monto-Mount Perry Road progressive sealing, Queensland Central Renewable Energy Zone (REZ), and Mt Perry Summit Walk.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.